PEKennedy/Jackal_Macro_Controller/README.md

 ## pk_control
 Some initial work on a controller for the kinova arm

+I'm thinking use the moveit library since it doesn't require the use of deprecated functions to work in gazebo and real life.

 ## other
 Some other documents I worked on